 This technique, carried out with a spoon or a kitchen spatula, is sufficient to create a strong enough gluten network.

-The gluten network is capable of retaining the air released by the yeast during the second rising and during baking.
+The gluten network can retain the air released by the yeast during the second rising and baking.

-This is a key and essential step in obtaining airy, bubbly, and soft focaccia.
+This is essential in obtaining airy, bubbly, and soft focaccia.

-I made this focaccia many times, and I can tell you with confidence that folding the dough on itself 20 times is sufficient to develop a good texture.
+I made this focaccia many times, and I can confidently tell you that folding the dough on itself 40 times is sufficient to develop a good texture.
+It only takes a minute!

 Second proofing in the baking tray